microsoft/maro/docs/source/key_components/rl_toolkit.rst

 .. code-block:: python

-  class AbsAgent(ABC):
+   class Agent(object):
-      def __init__(self, name: str, algorithm: AbsAlgorithm, experience_pool: AbsStore = None): self._name = name
+       def __init__(self, name: str, algorithm: Algorithm, experience_pool: SimpleStore, params: AgentParameters):
-        self._algorithm = algorithm
-        self._experience_pool = experience_pool
+           """
+               RL agent class.
+It's a sandbox for the RL algorithm, scenarios specific details will be excluded out.
+               We focus on the abstraction algorithm development here.
+               Environment observation and decision events will be converted to a uniformed format before calling in.
+               And the output will be converted to an environment executable format before return back to the environment.
+               Its key responsibility is optimizing policy based on interaction with the environment.

+               Args:
+                   name (str): The name of Agent.
+                   algorithm: A concrete algorithm instance that inherits from AbstractAlgorithm.
+This is the centerpiece of the Agent class and is responsible for the most important tasks of an agent: choosing actions and optimizing models.
+                   experience_pool (SimpleStore): A data store that stores experiences generated by the experience shaper.
+                   params: A collection of hyper-parameters associated with the model training loop.
+           """
+           ...

+Under the management of the agent manager:

+* In **inference mode**\ , given the shaped model state as input, the agent will output a model action (then the agent manager will shape it into an executable environment action).
+Also, at the end of each episode, the agent will fill the shaped experiences into the experience pool.
+* In **training mode**\ , the agent will train and update its model with the experiences sampled from its experience pool.

 Algorithm
 ---------

 The algorithm is the kernel abstraction of the RL formulation for a real-world problem.
-The ``LearningModule`` and ``LearningModuleManager`` abstractions described below allow an algorithm to be abstracted as the simple combination of a model (LearningModuleManager) and a configuration object.
+The model architecture, loss function, optimizer, and internal model update strategy are designed and parameterized here.
+In this module, two predefined interfaces must be implemented:

 .. image:: ../images/rl/algorithm.svg
    :target: ../images/rl/algorithm.svg